mradcliffe/fake/README.md

-# Fakelib
+# Fake.php

 This does nothing.
+Do not use it.
+It is terrible.

+Ok, actually this is just for some Git demonstrations.